pixelastic/blog.pixelastic.com/app/_posts/2023-01-03-scoping-zsh-variables.md

+---
+layout: post
+title: "Scoping zsh variables"
+tags: zsh
+---

 By default in zsh, if you define a `local myVariable` it will be available to the whole script running it.

-By extension, it means that any of those variables you defined in your `.zshrc` will also be visible in your terminal.
+Any of those variables defined in your `.zshrc` will also be visible in your terminal.
 This can create weird bugs when you accidentally defined a variable with the same name as another zsh script.

 Note that those are *not* environment variables.
 Even if you can read them from your zsh terminal, they are not accessible from other tools.
 To explicitly make them available as environment variables, you need to `export` them.

-Now, if you define a variable inside a function in zsh, it stays scoped to that function.
-Recent versions of zsh allow you to define anonymous functions that are run instantly and then discarded.
+If you define a variable inside a function, it stays scoped to that function, though.
+Also, anonymous functions are run as soon as they are defined, and discarded afterwards.

-Using an anonymous function, we can define our variables without them being available in the terminal global scope.
+Using those two features, we can define our variables without them being available in the terminal global scope.

 I find it a best practice to wrap any of my sourced zsh scripts in a `function